EmilRamsvik/Digital-Garden/docs/CyberSecurity/CyberSecurity.md

 - Just don't post any secrets to Git Hub.
 - Again, keep them secrets out.
 - The best programming practice is cyber-security best practice.
+- A lot of the attackers used to be bored kids; now, it is still bored kids but also government actors.
+-